Hill-Lab/MitoGraph-Contrib-RScripts/README.md

 1. Open R, go to `File -> Source File` and select `CreateSummary.R`.
 R will ask for the folder where the `.gnet` files produced by MitoGraph are stored.

-2. Add a column called _Condition_ in the file `output-summary.csv` and fill with the corresponding cell condition.
+2. Add a column called _Condition_ in the file `output-summary.csv` created in the previous step and fill with the corresponding cell condition.

 3. Run the code `CreatePlots.R`.
 R will ask again for the folder where the `.gnet` files produced by MitoGraph are stored.